blurayne/TaskerWgTunner/README.md

 This section needs to be updated.
 I use a [MacroDroid](https://www.macrodroid.com/) with Android QuickTile and with following config.

+NOTE: Asgard is both name of my home server and the tunnel.

 ##### App Intend Config

 `````net.evolution515.taskerwgtunnel/.MainActivity%IntentReceiver